rollbar/rollbar.js/README.md

 // Set the person information to be sent with all items to Rollbar Rollbar.configure({payload: {person: {id: 12345, email: 'stewie@familyguy.com'}}});

-// Add the following payload data to all items sent to Rollbar from this
+// Add the following payload data to all items sent to Rollbar
+// from this notifier
-// notifier or any created using window.Rollbar.scope() Rollbar.configure({payload: {sessionId: "asdf12345"}});
+Rollbar.configure({payload: {sessionId: "asdf12345"}});

 // Scrub any payload keys/query parameters named 'creditCardNumber'